microsoft/health-architectures/FHIR/FHIRProxy/readme.md

  + Acts as an intelligent and secure gateway to FHIR Servers
  + Allows multi-tenant access and purpose-driven security policies for specialized access to a common FHIR Server
  + Provides a consolidated approach to pre- and post- processing of FHIR Server Calls to support various access/result filtering or actions</br>
- + Is integrated with Azure Active Directory for authentication and Role Based Access Control</br>
+ + Is integrated with Azure Active Directory for authentication and Role-Based Access Control</br>
  + Acts as a FHIR-specific reverse proxy rewriting responses and brokering requests to FHIR Servers</br>
 ## Authentication and RBAC Authorization <a name="paragraph2"></a>
 By default the proxy will configure and use Azure Active Directory (Azure AD) as an authentication provider.
 You will also need to assign users/groups and/or Service Principals into specific server access roles in order to access the FHIR Server via the proxy.
 You can also offload this responsibility to [API Management](https://azure.microsoft.com/en-us/services/api-management/).